google/jsonnet/README.md

 Visit our [discussion forum](https://groups.google.com/g/jsonnet).

-**Security note:** If you need to process *untrusted inputs* (untrusted Jsonnet code), it is best not to use the C++ implementation, as it is not hardened for that use-case.
+**Security notes:** If you need to process *untrusted inputs* (untrusted Jsonnet code), it is best not to use the C++ implementation, as it is not hardened for that use-case.
 The expected use-case is for evaluating Jsonnet code that you / your organisation has written and trusts not to be malicious.
+Even ignoring the risk of exploitable bugs in the implementation, the `import`, `importstr`, and `importbin` language constructs can potentially be used to exfiltrate sensitive data unless you take extra steps to restrict these or sandbox the jsonnet interpreter.
+By default, these constructs can import from any path accessible to the interpreter process.

 ## Packages